kkrantisri/CS546_Grp19_FinalProject/README.md

 ## Test Application

-You can create for your own account using the signup form.
+You can create your own account using the signup form.

 If you'd like to log in to an existing account, use the following credentials:
 - **Username:** Duckpal